estebanthi/habits.txt/README.md

 ### track

 To start tracking a habit, you use the `track` directive and specify the frequency of the habit enclosed in parentheses.
+Optionally, you can make the habit measurable by specifying the "measurable" keyword.

 The frequency follows a simplified [cron](https://en.wikipedia.org/wiki/Cron) syntax, omitting the minute and the hour.